 Cast iron cookware keeps food warm a lot longer than regular pots or pans can so it is possible to enjoy a meal, go back for seconds and not have to re-heat the food.

-I have used cast iron in and on top of a wood burning stove as well.
+I have used cast iron in and on top of a wood burning stove (affiliate link) as well.
 However you use it to cook with, you will always get the same even heating results every time.

 Once you figure out how easy it is to cook in cast iron pans, they are sure to become the go-to pans in your kitchen.